needle-mirror/com.unity.entities/Documentation~/aspects-create.md

 You can use `RefRW<T>` or `RefRO<T>` to declare a component as part of an aspect.
 To declare a buffer, use `DynamicBuffer<T>`.
 For more information on the fields available, see the [`IAspect`](xref:Unity.Entities.IAspect) documentation.

+Fields declared inside an aspect define what data must be queried in order for an aspect instance to be valid on a specific entity.

+To make a field optional, use the `[Optional]` attribute.
+To declare `DynamicBuffer` and nested aspects as read-only, use the `[ReadOnly]` attribute.

 ## Read-only and read-write access

 Use the `RefRO` and `RefRW` fields to provide read-only, or read-write access to components in the aspect.
 When you want to reference an aspect in code, use `in` to override all references to become read-only, or `ref` to respect the read-only or read-write access declared in the aspect.